 Parameter FY 2022-23 FY 2021-22

 Water withdrawal by source (in kilolitres)

 i.
-Surface Water Being a banking company
+Surface Water Being a banking company and service industry,

 ii.
-Ground Water water consumption is limit
+Ground Water water consumption is limited to office and pers usage only.
+Please refer P6 E3 of the report.

 iii.
-Third party water usage only.
-Please refer P6 b E3 of the report.
+Third party water

 iv.
 Seawater / Desalinated water

 v.
 Others

 Total Volume of Water Withdrawn (in Kiloliters)

 Total volume of water consumption (in Kiloliters)

-Water Intensity per rupee of turnover (Water consumed/turnover)
+Water Intensity per rupee of turnover (Water consumed/ turnover)

-Water Intensity (optional) - the relevant metric may be selected by the Entity d
+Water Intensity (optional) - the relevant metric may be selected by the Entity

-Water discharge by destination and level of treatment (in kilolit tres)
+Water discharge by destination and level of treatment (in kilolitr es)

 (i) Into Surface Water Generally, not applicable, given the nature of

 - No treatment business.

 - With Treatment - please specify level of treatment

 (ii) Into Ground Water

 - No treatment

-- With Treatment - please specify level of treatment
+With Treatment - please specify level of treatment

 (iii) Into Seawater

 - No treatment

-With Treatment - please specify level of treatment
+- With Treatment - please specify level of treatment

 (iv)Sent to third parties

 - No treatment

-- With Treatment - please specify level of treatment
+With Treatment - please specify level of treatment

 (v) Other

 - No treatment

 - With Treatment - please specify level of treatment

 Total water discharged (in kilolitres)